What is Science? What is Research?

 "A frequently mentioned aim of science is prediction and control.
 But prediction and control cannot be accomplished without something on which to base predictions or formulate controlling actions.
 It is the role of laws ... to provide such a base."
 (Gomm, R., Hammersley, M., & Foster, P. (Eds.)
 (2000).
 Case study method, key issues, key texts.
 London: Sage, p.
 27)

-It is important to apply the relevant facts and the right rules (laws) for each situation.
-It may be necessary to adapt the rules to the situation.
+To find useful knowledge it is important to apply the relevant facts and the right rules (laws) for each situation.

 "One point that should be noted is that what is needed in science is not just facts but relevant facts.
 The vast majority of facts that can be established by observation, such as the number of books in my office or the colour of my neighbour's car, are totally irrelevant for science, and scientists would be wasting their time collecting them.
 Which facts are relvant and which are not relevant to science will be relative to the current state of development of that science."
 (Chalmers, A. F. (1999).
 What Is This Thing Called Science?
 Open University Press, p.
 27)